-The systems administrator sitting in a mid-market company, managing on-premise infrastructure and wondering whether their skills are still relevant, is in a better market position than almost any career guide in the past three years has told them.
-The demand is real, the candidate pool has been mismanaged by a decade of “cloud will replace sysadmins” narrative that turned out to be wrong, and the salary benchmarks for strong sysadmins in 2026 are meaningfully better than the role’s reputation suggests.
+A systems administrator in a mid-market company, managing on-premise infrastructure and questioning the relevance of their skills, is in a stronger market position than most career guides have suggested in the past three years.
+The demand is real.
+The candidate pool has been mismanaged by a decade of “cloud will replace sysadmins” narratives, which proved wrong.
+Salary benchmarks for strong sysadmins in 2026 are significantly higher than the role’s reputation implies.

 This is the briefing that systems administrators who have been undervaluing themselves need to read.